-Meet Rick A. Friedman, M.D., Ph.D., director of the USC Acoustic Neuroma Center at Keck Medicine of USC, professor of otolaryngology and neurosurgery at the Keck School of Medicine of USC and division director of otology, neurotology and skull base surgery.
+Rick A. Friedman, MD, PhD, is the director of the USC Acoustic Neuroma Center at Keck Medicine of USC and professor of otolaryngology and neurosurgery at the Keck School of Medicine of USC.

 Dr. Friedman is a nationally recognized expert in the care of acoustic neuroma.
+He is also the division director of otology, neurotology and skull base surgery at the Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery.
 Here’s what you won’t find on his resume:

 He grew up in showbiz.

 “I grew up in the movie industry.
 My brother is Rob Friedman, co-chairman of Lionsgate Motion Picture Group (the same guys who brought you Twilight and The Hunger Games).
 I remember his first movie premier was The Exorcist.
 I was 12, and everyone told me I couldn’t go.”